Morden, Manitoba: Arts and culture

 Morden is home to the largest collection of marine reptile fossils in Canada, located at the Canadian Fossil Discovery Centre.
-Their collection includes a 13-metre-long, 80 million year old mosasaur; it is a Guinness Record holder as the largest mosasaur on public display.
+Their collection includes a 13-metre-long, 80 million year old mosasaur (nicknamed "Bruce"); it is a Guinness Record holder as the largest mosasaur on public display.

 Pembina Hills Art Gallery is located in Morden.

 In 2008, Morden was designated a "Cultural Capital" by the Minister of Canadian Heritage and Status of Women in 2008 for its emphasis on art and culture.
 This includes hosting various festivals such as the Back Forty Festival, which highlights aboriginal influences in the community.
 Award money was spent on a new performing arts centre, and four murals.

 Corn and Apple Festival

 Morden holds the Corn and Apple Festival each August.
 Founded in 1967, the festival includes free corn and apple cider, and celebrates a fruit and vegetable that thrive in Morden's long growing season.
 Notable entertainers at past festivals include Prairie Oyster, Colin James, Dr. Hook, Randy Bachman, The Trews, Chad Brownlee, and Rick Mercer.